agayushh/pptChat/MEM0_INTEGRATION.md

 3. **Context not being used**
    - Confirm memories are being retrieved
    - Check if system prompt includes memory context
-   - Verify OpenAI API integration is working
+   - Verify Gemini API integration is working

 ### Debug Commands